bforsbe/OccuPy/docs/gallery/modification.md

 ## In OccuPy

 1. Fetch EMDB 14085.
 This may take a minute, as the map is 384px.
-2. Set scale mode = occupancy
+2. Set scale occupancy = checked
 3. Click "Estimate scale"
 4. Enable amplification and set Power=30
 5. Enable Attenuation and set Power=2